-Whether you’ve been homeschooling for one month or twenty-five years, you need to routinely practice taking care of you.
+Whether you’ve been homeschooling for one month or twenty-five years, you need to routinely practice taking care of yourself.

 You’re not going to show up perfectly, authentically, ideally, exactly as you want to all the days of your life.
 That’s not a thing.
 You’re a human being with human needs, with human feelings, and with human challenges.
 And you are not going to do it right all the time.
-At the same time, you are growing and you want to do right by them and you want to show up with them in a way that really will belnefit them.
+At the same time, you are growing, and you want to do right by them, and you want to show up with them in a way that really will benefit them.
 That’s why you started homeschooling.Teresa Wiedrick, creator of the Homeschool Mama Retreat